-The Columbia County Sheriff's Office is expected to pursue to completion all criminal charges that caused the alien to be taken into custody and over which it has jurisdiction.
+The CCSO is expected to pursue to completion all criminal charges that caused the alien to be taken into custody and over which it has Atlanta, GA.
 ICE will assume custody of an alien only after said individual has been released from CCSO custody.